getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Pluggable integrations are integrations that can be additionally enabled, to provide some very specific features.
 Sentry documents them so you can see what they do and that they can be enabled.
 To enable pluggable integrations, provide a new instance with your config to `integrations` option.
 For example: `integrations: [new Sentry.Integrations.ReportingObserver()]`.

 &nbsp;
+##### ExtraErrorData
+_Import name: `Sentry.Integrations.ExtraErrorData`_

+This integration extracts all non-native attributes from the Error object and attaches them to the event as the `extra` data.

+&nbsp;
+##### Dedupe
+_Import name: `Sentry.Integrations.Dedupe`_

+This integration deduplicates certain events.
+The Sentry SDK enables this by default, and it should not be disabled except in rare circumstances.
+Disabling this integration, for instance, will cause duplicate error logging.

+&nbsp;
 #### Debug
 _Import name: `Sentry.Integrations.Debug`_